Skiing Chamonix

 Courmayeur is on the other side (the sunny side!) of the Mont-Blanc tunnel in Italy and offers numerous possibilities for skiers of all levels.
 Courmayeur ski resort and the sensational Skyway Monte Bianco offer a great addition to your ski week in Chamonix.
 They have numerous off-piste freeride challenges in their own right.

-Courmayeur is more relaxed than Chamonix and often has better snow.
+Courmayeur is more relaxed than Chamonix and often (but not always) has better snow.
 The Skyway Monte Bianco up to Punta Helbronner is one of the best lift systems in the world (and we have travelled on quite a few!!).
 Access to the Vallee Blanche is generally more pleasant & reliable than from the Aiguille du Midi.
 The Mont Blanc Unlimited ski pass covers both the Courmayeur ski area and the Skyway Monte Bianco.
 The major downside is the travel time to get there from Cham & the exorbitant cost to the Mont Blanc Tunnel for your car.